[Time Travel in Kanagawa] Autumn Traditional Performing Arts 2023: Takigi Noh, Yamakita no Ohmineiri, Bunraku Puppet Theater

 ・Website here

-"Yamakita no Omineiri" is a folk performing art that has been passed down for generations in the Kyowa area of Yamakita Town in western Kanagawa Prefecture and has been designated as an Important Intangible Folk Cultural Property of Japan.
+"Yamakita no Ohmineiri" is a folk performing art that has been passed down for generations in the Kyowa district of Yamakita Town in western Kanagawa Prefecture and has been designated an Important Intangible Folk Cultural Property of Japan.
 In November 2022, it was decided that the dance would be registered as a UNESCO Intangible Cultural Heritage as one of the Furyu Dances that continue to reflect the history and climate of the region, and a commemorative performance was held on October 8th of this year.

-[Yamakita's Entry into the Peak Commemorative Performance]
+[Yamakita Entry into the Peak Commemorative Performance]

 Ceremony 9:10-9:40 / Commemorative performance 9:50-11:00 *Finished

-Venue: Yamakita Town Kawamura Elementary School Grounds [1002 Yamakita, Yamakita Town, Ashigarakami District, Kanagawa Prefecture]
+Venue: Yamakita Town Kawamura Elementary School Grounds (1002 Yamakita, Yamakita Town, Ashigarakami District, Kanagawa Prefecture)

 ・Website here

-"Michiyuki" 11:30-12:00 / Performance 14:00-
+"Michiyuki" 11:30-12:00 / Performance starts at 14:00

-・Venue: "Michiyuki" Ebina Station Free Passage [3-3 Megumicho, Ebina City, Kanagawa Prefecture]
+・Venue: "Michiyuki" Ebina Station free passage (3-3 Megumicho, Ebina City, Kanagawa Prefecture)

 "Performance" Ebina City Cultural Hall [6-1 Megumicho, Ebina City, Kanagawa Prefecture]

-On October 15th, there was a performance of Bunraku puppet theatre, a classical performing art that is also a UNESCO Intangible Cultural Heritage and Japan's pride and joy around the world.
-This was a national tour commemorating the 60th anniversary of the founding of the Bunraku Association, and in Kanagawa Prefecture, two performances were held, one in the afternoon and one in the evening, at the Kanagawa Prefectural Youth Center in Yokohama City.
+© Shinji AokiOn October 15th, there was a performance of Bunraku puppet theater, a classical performing art that Japan is proud of and is also a UNESCO Intangible Cultural Heritage.
+The performance was part of a nationwide tour commemorating the 60th anniversary of the founding of the Bunraku Association, and in Kanagawa Prefecture, two performances were held, one in the afternoon and one in the evening, at the Kanagawa Prefectural Youth Center in Yokohama City.

 Date and time: Sunday, October 15, 2023.
-Daytime performance starts at 13:00, evening performance starts at 17:00. *Finished
+Daytime performance starts at 1:00 PM, evening performance starts at 5:00 PM. *Finished

 Yoshitsune Senbonzakura

-Shiinoki Stage, Sushi Restaurant Stage
+Shii Tree Stage, Sushi Restaurant Stage

-(Evening session) Commentary (mainly the plot)
+(Evening session) Commentary (mainly plot summary)

-Katsuragawa River Entanglement Fence
+Katsuragawa River Interlocking Fence

 ・Website here